 Who else loves a peach crisp or cobbler?
 I'm a massive fan of peach and anything with cinnamon!
-Taking the two together, I present: cinnamon peach poundcake cupcakes.
+Taking the two together, I present: Peach Cobbler Cupcakes.
+These are essentially a cinnamon peach poundcake recipe in cupcake form.
 Inspired by a the warmth of a fruity cobbler classic, this super easy recipe will provide a dozen deliciously moist cupcakes with a lightly spiced buttercream to accompany.

 For the cakes you'll need: